dd/Meringue/docs/src/usage/protected.md

 This package includes functionality for organizing private files.

-The main functionality is encapsulated in [protected_file_view][meringue.protected.views.protected_file_view].
+The main functionality is encapsulated in [x_accel_redirect_views][meringue.protected.views.x_accel_redirect_views].
 It checks whether the user has access to view the file and serves it.

 However, when working with nginx, you can enable the [PROTECTED_SERVE_WITH_NGINX][meringue.conf.default_settings.PROTECTED_SERVE_WITH_NGINX] option.
 In this case, nginx itself will serve the file instead of Django, using the [internal](https://nginx.org/en/docs/http/ngx_http_core_module.html#internal) directive.